Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "But what you might *get* is a wreck who’s in a worse state than before," Gyotin finished.

 "Right.
-I guess you’d call that a moment of epiphany or… whatever you’d call it."
+I guess you’d call that a moment of epiphany or... whatever you’d call it."

 "*Kenshō.* It means, uh, *to see one’s own nature.* Or in Gaori, we have the term *Kuo!
 Wan u."*

 "...I’m not even gonna try," Ted said, though he was smiling.

 "It’s okay.
 That yipping sound is hard for Humans.
-But it literally means, uh… *‘scratching your own back’."*
+But it literally means, uh... *‘scratching your own back’."*

 "Really?"

 "Yeah.
 Because it’s basically impossible without help.
 We don’t have that clever monkey shoulder you do - You have that little spot that’s *hard* to reach?
 We have a whole stripe up the middle that’s *impossible* to reach.
 And maybe, some people never manage to scratch that itch."

 Ted shook his head.
 "I believe in healing, and I believe that everybody *can* be healed.
-I know there must be *some* way to get through to them, I just… can’t figure out what it is."
+I know there must be *some* way to get through to them, I just... can’t figure out what it is."

 "Hmm."
 Gyotin sipped his Ovaltine then set it aside. "...Are you sure you’re not being prideful yourself?" he asked innocently.

-"I… Hmm.
+"I...
+Hmm.
 I... what do you mean?"

 "Well, ask yourself: What’s riding on this for you?
 Will it touch anything fragile and crumbling inside **you** if you can’t get through?"
 Gyotin asked.
-"We said earlier that their flaw is they blame others for what they’re doing wrong… but it’s also possible to wrongly blame yourself for the flaws of others.
+"We said earlier that their flaw is they blame others for what they’re doing wrong... but it’s also possible to wrongly blame yourself for the flaws of others.
 You can’t get through to them, so you ask *‘what am* ***I*** *doing wrong?’* Well, the answer may be you’re not doing anything wrong at all, they’re just not ready yet.
 And I think maybe you need to entertain the thought maybe they never will be."

 "...I don’t like that idea."